Keck Graduate Institute: Academics

 Academic programs at KGI are organized into three schools: Henry E. Riggs School of Applied Life Sciences, School of Health Sciences, and School of Pharmacy.
 Keck Graduate Institute of Applied Life Sciences is accredited by the Accrediting Commission for Senior Colleges and Universities of the Western Association of Schools and Colleges.
 The School of Pharmacy is accredited by the Accreditation Council for Pharmacy Education (ACPE).
-In August 2019, KGI appointed J. Mario Molina as dean of the new School of Medicine.
+In August 2019, KGI appointed J. Mario Molina dean of the new School of Medicine.

 KGI also has a Master of Science in Human Genetics and Genetic Counseling program accredited by Accreditation Council for Genetic Counseling.

 Research centers

 KGI maintains four research centers: the Center for Rare Disease Therapies, the Center for Biomarker Research, the Science Heritage Center and the Amgen Bioprocessing Center.
 The Amgen Bioprocessing Center was funded by a 2004 grant of $2 million to KGI from Amgen, a pharmaceutical company based in Thousand Oaks, California.

 On December 28, 2016, KGI announced a plan to start a Master of Science in Human Genetics and Genetic Counseling program funded by an additional $1.5 million grant from Amgen.